spring-attic/platform/README.md

 The Platform will reach the end of its supported life on 9 April 2019.
 Maintenence releases of both the Brussels and Cairo lines will continue to be published up until that time.
-Users of the Platform are encourage to start using Spring Boot's dependency management directory, either by using `spring-boot-starter-parent` as their Maven project's parent, or by importing the `spring-boot-dependencies` bom.
+Users of the Platform are encouraged to start using Spring Boot's dependency management directory, either by using `spring-boot-starter-parent` as their Maven project's parent, or by importing the `spring-boot-dependencies` bom.